Writing Resources & Workshops

 Academic Writing Style is offered in the fall and winter semesters and is open to all graduate and undergraduate students, postdoctoral fellows, visiting scholars, faculty, and staff.
 These workshops are offered in two parts; each is a 3-hour workshop designed to help participants at all levels improve their ability to write academically.
 Part One: Paragraphs & Sentences focuses on writing cohesive paragraphs and crafting and connecting effective sentences.
 Part Two: Words & Word Choice focuses on eliminating wordiness and improving clarity.
-To register for this workshop, visit the Library’s Events Calendar.

 Brain Food is a series of workshops which teach graduate students effective ways to approach their research, writing, and data analysis.
 Undergraduate students who are writing an Undergraduate Honours Thesis may also attend.

 English Language Support